skoumalcz/force-update/README.md

     }
 ```

-Now add ForceUpdate initialization in your Application.onCreate():
+Now add ForceUpdate initialization to your Application.onCreate():

 ```java
     new ForceUpdate.Builder()